openvinotoolkit/openvino/docs/ops/generation/RandomUniform_8.md

 counter = seed2
 \f]

-Link to the original paper [Parallel Random Numbers: As Easy as 1, 2, 3] (https://www.thesalmons.org/john/random123/papers/random123sc11.pdf)
+Link to the original paper [Parallel Random Numbers: As Easy as 1, 2, 3](https://www.thesalmons.org/john/random123/papers/random123sc11.pdf)

+(https://www.thesalmons.org/john/random123/papers/random123sc11.pdf)

-The result of Philox is calculated by applying a fixed number of *key* and *counter* updating, so-called "rounds".
+The result of Philox is calculated by applying a fixed number of *key* and *counter* updating so-called "rounds".
 This implementation uses 4x32_10 version of Philox algorithm, where number of rounds = 10.

 Suppose we have *n* which determines *n*-th 4 elements of random sequence.